-The internship includes a minimum of two hours per week of regularly scheduled, formal, face-to-face, individual supervision with the specific intent of dealing with health services rendered to clients directly by the intern.
+The internship includes a minimum of two hours per week of regularly scheduled, formal, face-to-face, individual supervision with the specific intent of dealing with mental health services rendered to clients directly by the intern.
 Attendance at the weekly group supervision session is mandatory.
 If an emergency arises and a student is unable to attend, advance notice must be provided to the training coordinator.
 Attendance at additional supervision groups (e.g., play therapy) is optional, but highly recommended.
-If the intern wishes to have additional supervision, he or she may arrange additional supervision hours with the Vice President of Clinical Services.
+If the intern wishes to have additional supervision, he or she may arrange additional supervision hours with the Director of Clinical Training.

 Staff: Major views represented include psychodynamic, cognitive-behavioral, humanistic-existential, and integrated approaches

 Students: Varies according to interests

 The Center’s clientele includes outpatients of many ethnicities, all genders, and all ages.

 Clients who are not seen at The Center include those who are imminently suicidal, those who are actively psychotic, and those seeking substance abuse treatment.
 These individuals are referred to other organizations that provide these specialized services.

 - Third or fourth-year doctoral students in good standing in an APA-approved (or equivalent) clinical psychology or doctoral re-specialization program.
 This requirement includes the completion of the university’s externship or practicum requirements